Draghi repeats ECB balance sheet to move towards 2012 level

 Draghi said during a question-and-answer session on Sept.
 4 that the ECB aimed to expand its balance sheet "towards the dimensions it used to have at the beginning of 2012" at the peak of the euro zone crisis.

-That implies a balance sheet level of up to a trillion euros higher (781.07 billion British pounds) than today's levels.
+That implies a balance sheet level of up to a trillion euros higher than today's levels.

 On Thursday, Draghi told his monthly news conference: "(Previously announced loans and) asset purchases will have a sizeable impact on our balance sheet, which is expected to move towards the dimensions it had at the beginning of 2012."